h2oai/h2o-wizardlm/README.md

 # wizardlm
-Open-Source Implementation of Wizard LM to turn documents into Q:A pairs for LLM fine-tuning
+Open-Source Implementation of WizardLM to turn documents into Q:A pairs for LLM fine-tuning

 Automatically creates high-complexity instructions from existing instruct-tuned LLM models, for further fine-tuning.
 Towards truly open ChatGPT clones, no Vicuna/ShareGPT TOS-violation, everything can be based on top of Apache 2.0 models and data.